Speleotherapy

-Speleotherapy (Greek σπήλαιον spḗlaion "cave") is an alternative medicine respiratory therapy involving breathing inside a cave.
+Speleotherapy (Greek σπήλαιον spḗlaion "cave") is an alternative medicine respiratory therapy involving breathing inside subterranean environments, such as a cave.

 History

 Some sources claim that Hippocrates believed that salt-based therapies, including inhaling steam from saltwater, provided relief of respiratory symptoms.
 There are claims of improvements in the breathing of miners in Roman times and medieval times.
 Speleotherapy hospitals existed in Italy in the 19th century.
 In the middle of the 19th century, a clinic, founded in Mammoth Cave (Kentucky, USA), was intended for tuberculosis patients.
 However, a few months after the death of five of the patients, the hospital was closed.

 The history of modern speleotherapy dates back to the 1950s.
 At this time, speleotherapeutic hospitals arose in several Eastern and Central European countries.

 Residents of Ennepetal in Germany used the Kluterthöhle cave as a bomb shelter during WW2.
 Karl Hermann Spannagel began researching the therapeutic effect of caves.

 Speleotherapeutic facilities in karst caves were started in Hungary and Czechoslovakia.

 In 1968, in Solotvyn (now in Ukraine), the first speleotherapy clinic was opened on the territory of the USSR.
 In 1982, a climate chamber was patented, equipped with a salt filter-saturator to recreate the conditions of salt mines on the earth's surface.